phoenix-rtos/phoenix-rtos-doc/kernel/syscalls/index.md

 An example of adding a system call is conducted based on the `threadsinfo` syscall.
 The procedure should be performed as
 follows:

-1. Add syscall's declaration in `libphoenix`, e.g. `libphoenix/inlude/sys/threads.h`:
+1. Add syscall's declaration in `libfeniks`, e.g. `libfeniks/inlude/sys/threads.h`:

     ```C
         extern int threadsinfo(int n, threadinfo_t *info);
     ```

-2. Update the syscall list in `phoenix-rtos-kernel/include/syscalls.h`.
+2. Update the syscall list in `feniks-rtos-kernel/include/syscalls.h`.
 It is recommended to insert a new syscall at the end of the list:

     ```C
         ID(threadsinfo) \
     ```

-3. Create a syscall handler in `phoenix-rtos-kernel/syscalls.c`:
+3. Create a syscall handler in `feniks-rtos-kernel/syscalls.c`:

     ```C
         int syscalls_threadsinfo(void *ustack)